 • Children will develop a real understanding and appreciation of the world learning from the best that has been developed and said.
 For example, museum curators, college and university professors and historical researchers.

 Scheme of Learning

 The Scheme of Learning follows the National Curriculum.
 St Mary’s subscribes to the Historical Association’s schemes of learning.
 The schemes allow for appropriate sequencing and aims to secure long-term memory as well as the enjoyment and necessary curiosity of learning history.
 The progression of skills and knowledge in history are mapped on the following: History Skills Progression (see below) and National Curriculum for History.

 The key areas are concerned with building knowledge, developing understanding of the big ideas and processes of history, and the overall goal of history education: we want young people to gain an increasingly mature and informed historical perspective on their world.
 The areas are developed throughout KS1 and KS2 in order to prepare children for secondary education.

 Implementation – How do we translate our vision into practice?

-• The curriculum hours in History are non-negotiable and will be followed by all staff in the school.
-Fixed timetables will be set before the academic year and monitored by the Senior Leadership Team of the school.
+• The curriculum hours in History are non-negotiable and will be followed by all staff in the Academy.
+Fixed timetables will be set before the academic year and monitored by the Senior Leadership Team of the Academy.

-• Subject specialists from our partner secondary school, Painsley Catholic College, are and will continue to be integral to the planning process.
+• Subject specialists from our partner secondary Academy, Painsley Catholic College, are and will continue to be integral to the planning process.
 This will aid transition to Key Stage 3.

 • The subject leader for History will meet the senior leadership team on a monthly basis to evaluate provision in order to ensure that teaching and learning in History is outstanding.
 Where necessary, staff will receive coaching and training in History.